Refinance break-even calculator.

 Monthly savings

-This is principal and interest only.
+Principal and interest only.
 It does not include taxes, insurance, HOA, flood insurance, escrow changes, prepaid items, or mortgage insurance changes.

-If savings mainly come from resetting the term or rolling costs into balance, treat it as a cash flow change, not automatic long term savings.
+If savings mainly come from resetting the term or rolling costs into balance, treat it as a cash-flow change, not automatic long term savings.

 Break even timing

-Break even is when monthly principal and interest savings have covered the refinance cost used in the math.
+When monthly principal and interest savings have covered the refinance cost used in the math.

 If you might sell, refinance again, or pay off early before break even, the math usually does not work.